 Duplicates of other questions or answers already posted

 - Example: Knowingly posting a question or answer that has already been posted in your community.

 - How to do it better: Think about the questions you are curious about; there are infinite possible questions, so there shouldn’t be a reason to repeat!
 And be sure to read your community so you know what else has been posted.

 Questions or answers that are intended for cheating

 - Example: Asking for an answer to a direct homework question, study guide question or test question without showing work.

-- How to do it better: If you’re confused on a topic from class, you can absolutely use Packback as a way to get more explanation.
-Instead of asking the question from the homework or study guide…ask the question that best summarizes exactly what you are confused about.
+- How to do it better: If you’re confused on a topic from class, you can use Packback as a way to get more explanation.
+Instead of asking the question from the homework or study guide, ask the question that best summarizes exactly what you are confused about.

 How to ask an Open-Ended Question:

 Open-ended questions don’t necessarily have a single correct answer.
-They are those questions that make you consider a number of possibilities and make you capable of creating answers instead of just reciting them.
+They are questions that make you consider several possibilities and make you capable of creating answers instead of just reciting them.
 Packback moderators remove closed-ended questions because they distract from the true vision we see come to life when students begin to ask outstanding, thought-provoking questions.

 If you think your question or answer might not lead to a deep discussion, here are some helpful tips: